rasedkhanwho/Power-Consumption-Analyzer/README.md

 Features:

->Add multiple electrical appliances by name.
+1. Add multiple electrical appliances by name.
->Input each appliance's power rating (in watts) and daily usage hours.
+2. Input each appliance's power rating (in watts) and daily usage hours.
->Automatically calculates monthly energy consumption in kilowatt-hours (kWh).
+3. Automatically calculates monthly energy consumption in kilowatt-hours (kWh).
->Estimates electricity bills based on local electricity rate.
+4. Estimates electricity bills based on local electricity rate.
->Presents a clean appliance-by-appliance energy report.
+5. Presents a clean appliance-by-appliance energy report.

 Technologies Used:

->Python 3
+1. Python 3
->Standard Python libraries (no external libraries required)
+2. Standard Python libraries (no external libraries required)

 How to Run
->Make sure you have Python 3 installed.
+1. Make sure you have Python 3 installed.
->Download or clone this repository.
+2. Download or clone this repository.
->Open terminal/cmd in the project directory.
+3. Open terminal/cmd in the project directory.
->Run the file: python analyzer.py
+4. Run the file: python analyzer.py

+Contributing
+Pull requests are welcome!
+You can suggest improvements or help make a GUI version for this tool.

+Author-
+Rased Khan